jaketay/docs/event-api/README.md

 # The Jirafe Events API

-In the documentation, some URIs contain the symbols “{org-id}” and “{site-id}.”
+In the documentation, some URIs contain the symbol "{site-id}.”
-These symbols should be replaced with your *Organization Identifier* and your *Site Identifier*, which are available from Jirafe support.
+This symbol should be replaced with your *Site Identifier*, which is available from Jirafe support.

 Notes:
 * All dates are given in ISO 8601:2004 format.